brevzin/cpp_proposals/118x_spaceship/annex-c.md

     bool operator==(A, int); // #1
     bool operator==(int, A); // #1 reversed

-The first candidate has an Exact Match in the 1st argument and a conversion in the 2nd, the second candidate has a conversion in the 1st argument and an Exact Match in the 2nd.
+The first candidate has an Exact Match in the 1st argument and a Conversion in the 2nd, the second candidate has a Conversion in the 1st argument and an Exact Match in the 2nd.
 While we do have a tiebreaker to choose the non-reversed candidate over the reversed candidate ([\[over.match.best\]/2.9](http://eel.is/c++draft/over.match.best#2.9)), that only happens when each argument's conversion sequence _is not worse than_ the other candidates' ([\[over.match.best\]/2](http://eel.is/c++draft/over.match.best#2))... and that's just not the case here.
 We have one better sequence and one worse sequence, each way.

 As a result, this becomes ambiguous.